 4. Shop for Long and Stretchy Training Tops

 As your belly grows, you'll want tanks and shirts that are longer in length and have a stretchy fit to go over your bump.
 Also consider tanks with a snug fit, as they can provide some added support the same way wearing a belly band does, Shortsleeve says.

 Nike (M) maternity tank, for example, has a 4-way stretch, a longer cut to provide full coverage and a flattering fit you can rock through postpartum.

 And just like leggings, look for training tops and sports bras made from sweat-wicking technology to keep you cool when your workouts get heated.

 5. Go for Training Shoes With Extra Arch Support

 Due to the increase in blood and other fluids your body is producing during pregnancy, you may notice swelling in your ankles and feet.
 That may mean your workout shoes no longer fit or offer as much support as you need.

 In fact, some expecting mothers experience foot growth of half to a full size during pregnancy, according to Keller.
-Sizing up your favorite sneakers can help, Shortsleeve says.
+Sizing up your favourite sneakers can help, Shortsleeve says.

-“Well-designed, supportive shoes are important for safety,” Keller says.
-“They help prevent falls as your ankles tend to get wobbly and your center of gravity shifts.”
+"Well-designed, supportive shoes are important for safety", Keller says.
+"They help prevent falls as your ankles tend to get wobbly and your centre of gravity shifts".
 They can also keep you moving so you build the necessary strength and stamina for birth, she says.